ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/add-config-files.md

 ###### Hosting

-1. Change to the `hosting` folder inside your project.
+1. Change to the `hosting` folder and create another `container.json` file
-2. Create a new file and name it `container.json`.
-3. Inside of that file, paste this code.
+3. In that file, paste this code:

 ```application/json
 {